Ipgnosis/like/README.md

 ## Background

 This idea came from working on a different project where I kept misspelling the country name 'Kazakhstan' as 'Khazakstan'.
 I searched for a 'like' function in Python and found none.
 This is strange, because this has been implmented in other languages before: there are even 'sounds like' implementations (i.e. 'soundex').
 So, just for fun, I thought I would give it a shot.
-A lot easier than implementing a spelling checker (or learning how to spell...)
+I expect that this will be a lot easier than implementing a spelling checker (or learning how to spell...)

 ## Ultimate goal